fulmicoton/fulmicoton.github.io/_posts/2013-11-17-transient.markdown

     "transientProp should not be shared between objects")

 assert(JSON.parse(JSON.stringify(obj)).someProp !== undefined,
-    "transientProp should still be serialized")
+    "someProp should still be serialized")

 assert(JSON.parse(JSON.stringify(obj)).transientProp === undefined,
     "transientProp should not be serialized")